 Tribology (Wear) Research: Friction and wear of metal matrix composites, coatings for tribological applications, development of wear resistant materials for automotive applications, micromechanical modeling of tribological processes.

 Ph.D., M.A.Sc. and M.Eng. graduate programs in Mechanical Engineering are administered by Mechanical, Automotive and Materials Engineering upon the advice of its Graduate Studies Committee for Mechanical Engineering.
 Ph.D., M.A.Sc. and M.Eng. programs are offered in the areas of Machine Dynamics and Design, and Thermo-Fluids.
 In addition, at the masters level, a third Automotive field is available.In addition, the Department offers a separate M.Eng. in Mechanical Engineering (Automotive Field) specifically designed for a cohort of international students, particularly foreign-trained engineers.
+For information on course sequencing, click here.
 For other additional information on this program contact the Centre for Executive Education at www.uwindsor.ca/execed.

 MECHANICAL, AUTOMOTIVE AND MATERIALS ENGINEERING: COURSES